atao60/fse-cli/README.md

 ## 💡 Rational

-Everyone needs simple file system operations like copy, remove, clean, ... that can be used from the terminal or via [npm(https://www.npmjs.com)] scripts.
+Everyone needs simple file system operations like copy, remove, clean, ... that can be used from the terminal or via [npm](https://www.npmjs.com) scripts.

 While there are many [Node.js](https://nodejs.org) utils that provide this, all are meant to be used as part of an app, and does not have a CLI.

 Ths CLI is based on [fs-extra](https://github.com/jprichardson/node-fs-extra).

-Note: it's a work in progress.
-Not all functions are mapped yet.
-See [Commands](#Commands) below
+Note: it's a work in progress:
+* not all functions are mapped yet.
+See [Commands](#Commands) below,
+* a lot of tests still to be created, even if they will only cover the cli part.

 ## 🏁 Quickstart